-Further, during periods when we are implementing new process technologies, our manufacturing facilities may not be fully productive.
-A substantial delay in the technology transitions in Fab 30 to smaller than 130 nanometer process technologies employing silicon-on-insulator technology could have a material adverse effect on us.
+Further, during periods when we are implementing new process technologies, our or FASL LLC's manufacturing facilities may not be fully productive.
+A substantial delay in the technology transitions in Fab 30 to smaller process technologies employing silicon-on-insulator technology could have a material adverse effect on us.